 With those cardio gains come other positive health changes, all thanks to HIIT.
 In a March 2012 study published in The Journal of Physiology, researchers found that HIIT can serve as an effective alternative to traditional endurance-based training.
 More specifically, they discovered a link between HIIT and improved health outcomes and cardio fitness in a range of populations, including those with coronary artery disease, congestive heart failure and middle-aged adults with metabolic syndrome.

 3. HIIT Helps You Customize Your Workouts

 Many beginners are hesitant to do HIIT because they believe it's only for hard-core gym junkies or athletes.
 The good news is, you can customize your intervals by varying the time and intensity to fit your fitness needs.
-"The goal is to get your heart rate pumping,"says Micheli.
+"The goal is to get your heart pumping," Micheli says.
 "So you can go at your own pace, including a slow walk to a fast walk."
-To determine if an interval is intense enough for you, monitor your breathing and heart rate.
-You should experience a jump in your heart rate and it should be difficult to talk.
+To determine if an interval is intense enough for you, monitor your breathing.
+You should be breathing heavily enough that it's difficult to speak more than a few words at a time.

 4. HIIT Allows You to Exercise Anywhere, Anytime

 One of the many benefits of HIIT is that you can perform the workouts anywhere: at the gym, at home or on the road.
 Since you're not required to use any specific cardio or weight equipment, you can sneak in a sweat-dripping session morning, noon or night — no excuses.